-1. Complete an application for admission.
-Apply online at one of the three colleges.
-Your college's Assessment Center will contact you to inform you of your math and English placement or invite you to come in person to complete your placement in math and English.
+1. Complete your application for admission by applying online at one of the three colleges.
+Shortly after you submit your application, you will receive a welcome letter from your college with some additional instructions.
+Next you will receive a letter from the Assessment Center informing you of your math and English placement, or inviting you to come in person to complete your placement in math and English.